ItsTejasSharma/ultralytics_v1/README.md

 We propose a novel deep learning model that, for the first time in this domain, integrates a dual-branch structure combining CNN and Swin Transformer.
 The model enhances multi-scale feature representation through SPPF, optimizes channel information via ECA, and achieves efficient feature fusion with BiFPN.
 Furthermore, the detection head employs a decoupled structure to improve overall performance and robustness.

-## Research Context

-This work is part of ongoing research in [Your Research Area/Domain].
-The customizations implemented here aim to [briefly describe your research goals/improvements].

 ## Base Framework

 - **Base Model**: YOLO (Ultralytics implementation)